-- Jon e The Energy Company Obligation (ECO) is an obligation on energy suppliers 1.1 aimed at helping households cut their energy bills and reduce carbon emissions by installing energy saving measures. - The Home Heating Cost Reduction Obligation (HHCRO) and Carbon 1.2 Emissions Reduction Obligation elements of ECO restrict financial assistance for measures to households in receipt of certain benefits or for certain measures (See Appendix 1).
-This often excludes households who may still be in fuel poverty but who's income takes them just above the benefit eligibility level. - The most recent version of EČO allows energy suppliers to achieve up to 10% 1.3 of their HHCRO obligation by installing energy saving measures to the homes of households declared eligible by Local Authorities (LAs).
-This new mechanism, known as "flexible eligibility", allows LAs to make declarations determining that certain households meet the eligibility criteria for a measure under the Affordable Warmth element of ECO in their area. - This Statement of Intent sets out how Stafford Borough Council proposes to 1.4 use the Flexible Eligibility element of the Energy Company Obligation to support and assist fuel poor households and those at risk from cold homes.
+- SURPRISE DE DE DE LA PRINCIPA DEL PRINCIPA DE LA PRINCIPA DEL PRINCIPA DE LA PRINCIPA DEL PRINCIPA DE LA PRINCIPA DEL PRINCIPA DE LA PRINCIPA The Energy Company Obligation (ECO) is an obligation on energy suppliers 1.1 aimed at helping households cut their energy bills and reduce carbon emissions by installing energy saving measures. - The Home Heating Cost Reduction Obligation (HHCRO) and Carbon 1.2 Emissions Reduction Obligation (CERO) elements of ECO restrict financial assistance for measures to households in receipt of certain benefits or for certain measures (See Appendix 1).
+This often excludes households who may still be in fuel poverty but whose income takes them just above the benefit eliaibility level. - 1.3 The most recent version of ECO allows energy suppliers to achieve up to 10% of their HHCRO obligation by installing energy saving measures to the homes of households declared eligible by Local Authorities (LAs).
+This new mechanism, known as "Flexible Eligibility", allows LAs to make declarations determining that certain households meet their eligibility criteria for a measure under the Affordable Warmth element of ECO in their area. - This Statement of Intent sets out how Stafford Borough Council proposes to use the Flexible Eligibility element of the Energy Company Obligation to support and assist fuel poor households and those at risk from cold homes.